 MM Development Advisors, Inc. is a Rochester, NY based real estate development and affordable housing consulting company founded by Monica McCullough in January 2016.
-The company is a New York State Certified Woman-owned Business Enterprise.
+The company is a New York State and Monroe County Certified Woman-owned Business Enterprise (WBE).

 community development.
 She has participated in the successful development of